rizkyzhang/code-journal/blog-backups/setup-multiple-ssh-keys-for-multiple-github-accounts.md

 If you want to clone a new repo.
 Simply append the identifier postfix to the `github.com` hostname of the clone url.
 `git clone git@github.com-personal:personal-account/personal-project.git`

-After that, you will need to set up Github username and email for the repo.
+After that, you will need to set up Github username and email for the repo by running these commands:

 ```bash
 git config user.name "personal-account"